-A defensive player has established an initial legal guarding position when:
+A defensive player has established an initial legal guarding position when

-- He is facing his/her opponent, and - He has both feet on the court.
+- facing the opponent, and - having both feet on the court.

-The legal guarding position extends vertically above him/her (cylinder) from the court to the ceiling.
-He/she may raise his/her arms and hands above his/her head or jump vertically but he/she must maintain them in a vertical position inside the imaginary cylinder.
+The legal guarding position extends vertically above (within the cylinder) from the court to the ceiling.
+The defensive player may raise the arms and hands above the head or jump vertically but that player must maintain them in a vertical position inside the imaginary cylinder.